tc39/proposal-grouped-and-auto-accessors/README.md

 2. Return the result of defining a setter method on _object_ named _name_ with parameters _PropertySetParameterList_ and whose body is _FunctionBody_ (steps TBD).

-# Interaction With Class `static {}` Initialization Block

-The initial proposal for this feature did not use the `accessor` keyword prefix to distinguish a grouped- or auto-accessor, which lead to a collision with the [Class `static {}` Initialization Block proposal](https://github.com/tc39/proposal-class-static-block).
-The current version now requires the `accessor` keyword and no longer conflicts with `static {}`.

 # Interaction with Decorators